How Surrey residents can show their respects this Remembrance Sunday

 Due to the Covid-19 pandemic and subsequent Government guidance, showing respect on Remembrance Sunday will need to be conducted in a different way this year.

 Guidance on how Remembrance Sunday activities can take place in line with the current Covid-19 restrictions and requirements in England can be found on Gov.uk website.
-You can also check the COVID-19 alert levels for your local area in Surrey.

 - Can I attend a service at my local place of worship?